Thomas-Longworth/PeakPerformance-E-Commerce/TESTING.md

 <br>

 All the custom Python code was was tested manually thoughout the project and with the following pep8 validator.
+There are some minor errors for lines too long and I left them as they dont affect readability

 <br>
 <br>